Post Updated: November 3, 2018

-Basically, he’s been making his living buying and selling domain names for the last 12 years.
+That’s right, he’s been making his living buying and selling domain names for the last 15 or so years.

 Here is a step by step account of how I did it...

-Step 1: I watched his training videos on all three methods in his member area.
-Of the three methods, I decided I wanted to try method 2.
+Step 1: I watched his training videos on all the methods he teaches.
+Of all the methods, I decided I wanted to try his expired domain method.
 It looked like the fastest and easiest strategy since it focused on what Gene calls “Low Hanging Fruit”.
 These are domains that look like NAME+BUSINESS.COM.
 For example, MikesLandscaping.com.
-Every day many of these domains expire and come back on the market.
+Every day many of these domains expire for a multitude of reasons and come back on the market.

-Step 2: I went to the site Gene recommended and downloaded a list of several thousand domains that were just dropped and made available to the public.
+Step 2: I went to the site Gene recommended and downloaded a list of several thousand domains that were recently dropped and made available to the public.
 This site is free to access.

-Step 4: I identified three domain names that I thought were possible ez flips and purchased them using Godaddy coupons for $1, $2 and $8 respectively.
-(They limit you to one domain at $1.)
+Step 4: I identified three domain names that I thought were possible easy flips and purchased them using Godaddy coupons for $1, $2 and $8 respectively.
+(Godaddy limits you to one domain at $1.)

 Step 5: I uploaded the “This Domain For Sale” 1-page website template Gene gives his members, on each of the three domains.